 How we can help

-At The Medical Negligence Experts, we and the specialist law firms we work with are experienced at handling instances of medical negligence and so, are well-placed to help you receive the maximum amount of compensation possible if you suffered negligent medical care.
+At The Medical Negligence Experts, we and the specialist law firms we work have experience with these matters.
+We know how to handle instances of medical negligence.
+So we’re ready to help you receive the maximum amount of compensation possible if you suffered negligent medical care.

-If you or a family member have been a victim of medical negligence and would like to know if you may have a claim, don’t hesitate to contact us via the form on our homepage or by calling 0161 413 8761.
+We’re here if you or a family member have been a victim of medical negligence.
+Contact us using either the form or by calling 0161 413 8761.